vladyslavnUA/makewiki_v2/README.md

 - Make the models more sophisticated.
 - What other features can you dream up?
 What would look good on your portfolio?
 Open up a discussion with your instructor to receive personalized feedback.

+## Step 6: Add to Portfolio

+Add your makewiki implementation to your Make School portfolio.